TACC/Lmod/docs/source/310_settarg.rst

 TARG_TITLE_BAR:
     This contains everything in TARG_SUMMARY but it is abbreviated to fit the space available.
+This string is provided in case the user wishes to use this variable as part of their own title bar string.

+TARG_TITLE_BAR_PAREN:
+    This is $TARG_TITLE_BAR with parentheses around the string.
+This variable is typically used in the xterm title bar.

 TARG_BUILD_SCENARIO:
     This can be used to control compiler flags so that "dbg" might mean to create a debuggable executable.
 Where as "opt" might mean to build a fully optimized build.
-To clear this field use "empty"
+To clear this field use the command ``settarg empty``.

 TARG_MACH:
-    This is the machine architecture along with the cpu family and model number in two hex numbers when on linux system that has the psuedo file /proc/cpuinfo.
+    This is the machine architecture along with the cpu family and model number in two hex numbers when on Linux system that has the psuedo file /proc/cpuinfo.
 The architecture is what is reported by "uname -m"